donothingbox/oswatch_arduino_lib/README.md

 NOTES:

 1.)
-NEAR FUTURE PLANSE - Currently both Library files and the project itself live in the same GitHub project, and the same Arduino folder.
+NEAR FUTURE PLANS - Currently both Library files and the project itself live in the same GitHub project, and the same Arduino folder.
 This will change in the near future one the Base Arduino OSWatch Lib is stable.

 The Current existing files that will move to a Abstract Library directory are the following: